History of the Muscat Project

 The release of Muscat version 4.0 and of the following minor updates featured, amongst others, better incipit search and the geo-spatial visualization of the results.
 All the major server-side dependencies were also updated.

-The release of Muscat version 5.0 will include incipit melodic similarity ranking, authority linking with musical works, and user weekly notification for subscribed searches.
+The release of Muscat version 5.0 includes authority linking with musical works, support for mentions in user comments, collections of holdings, and user weekly notification for subscribed searches.